trustoverip/concepts-and-terminology-wg/toipterm/spec.md

 ![lifecycle](../docs/lifecycle.png)

 Ingestion is managed through github issues (see [Add a new term to an existing glossary](../../issues/new?assignees=&labels=term&template=01-new-term.md&title=%5BTERM%5D+%3Cword+or+phrase+you+are+adding%3E) and [Import a batch of data](../../issues/new?assignees=&labels=import&template=03-new-import.md&title=%5BIMPORT%5D+%3Cdescription+of+data+source%3E)) and PRs.
-Ingestable data conforms to what we call the [ingestable data model](../docs/ingestable-data-model.md).
+Ingestible data conforms to what we call the [ingestible data model](../docs/ingestible-data-model.md).
 This is a simple format that's deliberately intuitive for non-experts.
 TT provides some features that allow processing ingested data for QA and normalization purposes.

 ### Command Line